scala-exercises/scala-exercises/DEV_GUIDE.md

 ```

 * (1) You can define titles in the documentation for your library wrapping it inside a pair of equal signs (=), defining a [ScalaDoc](https://wiki.scala-lang.org/display/SW/Syntax) heading.
-* (2) The documentation itself can be splitted up in several paragraphs, depending on your needs.
-You can use backquotes (`) to highlight an specific item or a code reference.
+* (2) The documentation itself can be split up in several paragraphs, depending on your needs.
+You can use backquotes (`) to highlight a specific item or a code reference.
 * (3) Code that illustrates your exercises should be surrounded by triple curly braces.
-* (4) Code that defines your exercises is contained in a Scala function below the [ScalaDoc](https://wiki.scala-lang.org/display/SW/Syntax) containing the documentation.
+* (4) Code that defines your exercises is contained in a normal Scala function below the [ScalaDoc](https://wiki.scala-lang.org/display/SW/Syntax) containing the documentation.

-Exercise functions (as described in (4)) should receive one parameter per placeholder that users will fill in the UI, and return `Unit`.
-You can include as many placeholders as needed, with a minimum of one.
+Exercise functions (as described in (4)) should receive one parameter per placeholder that users will fill in the user interface, and return `Unit`.
+You can include as many placeholders as needed, but you must have a minimum of one.
 Inside the function, you can include nested functions that your exercise may need to work, and a set of [ScalaTest](http://www.scalatest.org/) asserts checking the user's inputs.

-Currently Scala Exercises only supports this kind of input (i.e.: filling placeholders).
+Currently Scala Exercises only supports filling placeholders.
 Potentially it'll allow writing complete code snippets from the users in order to complete an exercise.

 ####Local development

-In order to see and debug your exercises in your local environment, you need to publish them locally and include them as a dependency for your local instance.
+In order to see and debug your exercises in your local environment, you need to publish them locally and include them as a dependency for your local instance of the `scala-exercises` project.
 Here are the steps to achieve this:

 * (1) Compile your exercises (i.e.: `sbt compile`).
 This is needed for each change, as the publication process can fail otherwise.
 * (2) Publish your excersises locally (i.e.: `sbt publishLocal`).